Front-end Development of NRP Repositories

 Frontend Architecture Overview

-NRP repositories follow a hybrid architecture combining server-side rendering with Jinja/JinjaX templates and client-side interactivity via React.
+NRP repositories follow a hybrid architecture combining server-side rendering with Jinja/JinjaX templates and client-side interactivity via JavaScript (vanilla JS or React).

-This design provides both fast initial page loads (thanks to server-side rendering) and rich interactivity (via React).
+This design provides both fast initial page loads (thanks to server-side rendering) and rich interactivity (via JavaScript).

-Record detail pages are rendered using Jinja templates or JinjaX React-like components.
+All pages in the repository are rendered using Jinja templates or JinjaX React-like components.
 These:

 - Are processed on the server side.